Omar-p/learning-notes/aws/aws.md

     - ![lambda-networking-public](images/lambda/lambda-networking-public.png)

 ### Invocation
-- Synchronous
+#### Synchronous
   - Result (success or failure) is returned during the request.
-  - Errors an Retries have to be handled within the client.
+  - Errors a Retries have to be handled within the client.
   - API Gateway
   - Application Load Balancer
   - CloudFront
   - AWS SDK

-- Asynchronous
+#### Asynchronous
   - Typically used when aws services invoke lambda in your behalf.
-  - lambda is responsible for retrying/reprocessing . it will be configured tor etry between 0 and 2 times. lambda handle retry logic.
+  - lambda is responsible for retrying/reprocessing . it will be configured tor retry between 0 and 2 times. lambda handle retry logic.
     - the lambda code need to be idempotent.
     - failed events can be sent to DLQ after repeated failed processing. for diagnostic and reprocessing.
       - you can configure Destination for failed events.
 (SQS, SNS, EBridge). separate destinations can be configured for success and failure.
   - S3
   - SNS
-- Event Source Mapping
+#### Event Source Mapping
   - used on stream or queues which cannot produce events.
-  - use batch size carefully because lambda timeout is 15 min.
+  - choose batch size carefully because lambda timeout is 15 min.
-  - in async innvocation data is delivered to lambda and lambda don't require permission to read from the source unless it need to read more data from it. but it need it because event source mapping will use the lambda execution role to read from the source.
+  - in async invocation data is delivered to lambda and lambda don't require permission to read from the source unless it need to read more data from it. but it need it because event source mapping will use the lambda execution role to read from the source.
   - failed batches can be sent to DLQ.
   - Kinesis Data Streams
   - SQS
   - DynamoDB Streams

+---

 ### Lambda Version
 - immutable copy of the lambda function code + configuration.
-- version has its own ARN.
+- version has its own ARN. (qualified ARN) point to a specific version.
-- $LATEST is mutable and point to the latest version.
+- $LATEST is mutable and point to the latest version. (unqualified ARN) <- point at latest
 - Aliases are pointers to a specific version. and can be changed to point to a different version.

+### Alias
+-

 ### Startup time
 - An execution context is the environment a lambda function runs in.
-A cold start is a full creation and configuration including function code download.
+A cold start is a full creation and configuration including function code download. ~100ms.
-  - warm start , the same execution context is reused.
+  - warm start , the same execution context is reused. ~1-2ms
+- one function run per-context, so if twenty invocation happening at the same time 20 context with cold start will be created.
   - concurrent invocation of the same function will result in multiple execution context. you can use <b> provisioned concurrency </b> to avoid cold start, aws will create and keep context warm and ready to use...improving start speeds.
+- any code defined outside the handler like db connection setup will be available to use for any invocation in existing context.
+- don't expect any data from previous invocation, you may design your code to take the advantage from them but don't rely on them.
+- Excution Phase:
+  - INIT -> coldstart
+  - INVOKE
+    - NEXT INVOKE in warm start if it happens within short duration
+  - Shutdown
 ### Lambda Security
 - Lambda has a resource policy like s3.
   - control who can invoke the lambda function. (other services, other accounts, public)
-- LambdaExecutionRole
+- LambdaExecutionRole : Iam roles attached to lambda functions which control the Permission the lambda receives
   - CloudWatch Logs
   - CloudWatch Metrics
   - ...